← Back to Insights

 Most companies enter new markets based on ambition and rough market size estimates.
 The ones that get it right ask a different set of questions first.

 The decision to enter a new market is one of the most consequential a leadership team can make.
 It commits capital, people, and attention for years.
-And yet, research consistently shows that the way most companies make this decision is surprisingly thin.
+And yet, research consistently shows that the way most companies make this decision is surprisingly thin, heavy on ambition, light on preparation.

 According to research on foreign market entry, 80% of companies cite regulatory compliance as their biggest expansion challenge, with 72% flagging cultural differences and 60% facing intense local competition.
 These are not surprises that emerge mid-expansion.
 They are things that can be assessed before the first hire is made.
-The problem is that most companies don't assess them rigorously enough.
+The problem is that most companies don't ask the right questions early enough, and the ones they do ask are usually about the market, not about themselves.

-The questions that separate disciplined market entry from expensive guesswork are different.
-What does the regulatory environment actually require to operate?
+Regulatory and legal infrastructure.
 Not in theory, but in practice.
 How long does it take to set up a legal entity?
 What are the employment obligations from day one?
 What does termination look like if the market doesn't work?
+According to a 2026 global expansion consulting report, international expansion fails more often from execution and compliance gaps than from bad strategy.
+Companies that treat regulatory and tax setup as administrative formality rather than strategic foundation consistently underestimate how much these issues slow momentum.

 Companies that assess talent availability before committing to a market enter with a realistic plan.
 Those that discover the talent gap after opening an office spend months scrambling to fill roles that should have been mapped before the decision was made.
+We explored what that gap costs in practice in What International Expansion Really Costs: The Talent and Leadership Factors Companies Ignore.

 International expansion fails more often from execution and compliance gaps than from bad strategy.
 The difference shows up in how well companies prepare before they commit.